RiseGaming/Takistan-Life-Rules/README.md

 3. Both sides can engage known **and confirmed** hostiles who are on the other side of the border, so long as they do not cross the border to do so.<br>
   a.
 This does not include BLUFOR firing on people leaving the Independent Base who have not expressed hostile action.<br>
   b.
 Shooting over the border can still incur RP consequences and preferably should be done with permission from the other faction.<br>
   c.
-OPFOR cannot use War Vehicles to fire into the North if Martial Law is not declared (See Joint Ops Rule 10a for War Vehicle definition).<br>
+OPFOR cannot use War Vehicles to fire into the North if Martial Law is not declared unless the hostile poses at threat to your life (See Joint Ops Rule 10a for War Vehicle definition).<br>

 ---